 The stage name of Matthew Sims, a Berlin-based American DJ, performance artist and producer.

-Another great Richmond Post-Punk band featuring singer Aaron Tyree
+Another great Richmond Post-Punk band featuring singer Aaron Tyree.

-Vancouver Deathrock and Post-Punk band.
+Vancouver deathrock and post-punk band.

-Contemporary Post-punk acts
+Contemporary post-punk acts

-Post-punk and soulful Gospel from singer/guitarist Franklin James Fisher ?
-Yes please!
+Post-punk and soulful gospel from singer/guitarist Franklin James Fisher?
+Yes, please!
 Atlanta Georgia’s Algiers are doing something new with the sound only touched upon by The Birthday Party and Gun Club.

 TV On The Radio

 An art-rock band from Brooklyn that are friends with the Yeah Yeah Yeahs.
-Their influences ranging from Bad Brains, Earth, Wind & Fire, Nancy Sinatra, Serge Gainsbourg, Brian Eno, Prince, to Wire and Siouxsie and the Banshees.
+Their influences range from Bad Brains, Earth, Wind & Fire, Nancy Sinatra, Serge Gainsbourg, Brian Eno, Prince, to Wire and Siouxsie and the Banshees.

 During the U.S. tour for their second album Return to Cookie Mountain, the band performed a few covers with Bauhaus singer Peter Murphy and Nine Inch Nails frontman Trent Reznor.
 David Bowie himself appears on “Province.”

 A Certain Ratio